Cairo Gang: Eastwood Hotel

-A listing in The Times of killed and wounded notes that, in addition to Caldow, Captain Brian Keenlyside, Colonel Hugh Montgomery, Major (Wilfrid) Woodcock and Lieutenant Randolph Murray were wounded, but not killed.
+A listing in The Times of killed and wounded notes that, in addition to Caldow, Captain Brian Keenlyside, Colonel Hugh Montgomery, Major (Wilfrid) Woodcock and Lieutenant Randolph Murray were wounded.
 On 10 December 1920, Montgomery died of the wounds he received on Bloody Sunday.

 Fatalities

 Nineteen men were shot.
 Fourteen were killed on 21 November and Montgomery died later, making fifteen in all.
 Five were wounded (including King's mistress).
 Ames, Angliss, Baggallay, Bennet, Dowling, Fitzgerald, McCormack, MacLean, Montgomery, Newberry, Price, Wilde, Smith, Morris and Garniss were killed.
 Keenlyside, Woodcock, Murray and Caldow were wounded.
 Peel and others escaped.
 The dead included members of the "Cairo Gang", British Army Courts-Martial officers, the two Auxiliaries and a civilian informant.

 Aftermath

 Of the IRA men involved, only Frank Teeling was captured during the operation.
-He was court-martialled and sentenced to hang, but escaped from Kilmainham Gaol before the sentence could be carried out, although he was later tried for shooting a member of the National Army, and convicted for killing a man for bringing a bag of tomatoes into the bar at the Theatre Royal, Dublin.
-Patrick Moran and Thomas Whelan were arrested later and, despite their protestations of innocence and 19 false witnesses attesting to alibis, were convicted. and hanged for murder on 14 March 1921.
+He was court-martialled and sentenced to hang but escaped from Kilmainham Gaol.
+He was later tried for shooting a member of the National Army, and convicted for killing a man for bringing a bag of tomatoes into the bar at the Theatre Royal, Dublin.
+Patrick Moran and Thomas Whelan were arrested later and, despite their protestations of innocence and 19 false witnesses attesting to alibis, were convicted and hanged for murder on 14 March 1921.

-The remaining Cairo Gang members, along with many other spies, fled to either Dublin Castle or England, fearing they were next on the IRA's hit list.
+The remaining Cairo Gang members, along with many other spies, fled to Dublin Castle or England, fearing they were next.
 Another member committed suicide in Dublin Castle.
 The deaths and flights dealt a severe blow to British intelligence gathering in Ireland.